openwisp/openwisp-controller/docs/user/settings.rst

     :alt: device groups piechart

-Active groups are groups which have at least one device in them, while emtpy groups do not have any device assigned.
+Active groups are groups which have at least one device in them, while empty groups do not have any device assigned.

 ``OPENWISP_CONTROLLER_API_TASK_RETRY_OPTIONS``
 ----------------------------------------------